 Within the training set file go to Browse Specimen Data and navigate to the Mid Temperature folder.
 Place the first specimen on the lens, and with Specimen 1 highlighted on the list, Press the right arrow to collect the training spectra.

-Repeat for all specimens at mid temperature.
+Repeat for all specimen at mid temperature.
 (Note: You will be using the same specimens for all three temperature sets so the specimen must be scanned in the same order each time.)

-After all specimens have been recorded at mid temperature, place the specimens back in the temperature controlled area to bring the fruit to the last selected temperature; Maximum.
+After all specimen have been recorded at mid temperature, place the specimens back in the temperature controlled area to bring the fruit to the last selected temperature; Maximum.

 Wait for the specimen to reach their next temperature, then continue to next step.